elena-yustres/master-thesis-elena-yustres/README.md

 - Air quality data for the Community of Madrid Air Quality Monitoring Network, excluding the City of Madrid (csv)

-- Data on control air quality stations in the City of Madrid (csv)
+- Data on air quality monitoring stations in the City of Madrid (csv)

-- Data on control air quality stations in the Community of Madrid of Madrid, excluding the City of Madrid (csv)
+- Data on air quality monitoring stations in the Community of Madrid of Madrid, excluding the City of Madrid (csv)

 - Data on the LEZ perimeter (shp)

+- Data on the Madrid administrative boundaries (GeoJSON)

 - Weather data for the Community of Madrid (AEMET API)